 In the early summer of 1996, Tom Rankine (bassist) setup a jam with local Miami, Florida musicians for a sludgy, metalcore influenced by Bloodlet.
 He recruited Andrew Logan and Jose (last name forgotten) on guitars, George “Lil’ Jorge” Rios on drums and Carlos “Bundy” Perez” on vocals.
 This line-up named itself “Crestfallen”, named after the Split Lip song from their album “For the Love of the Wounded”.
 Initially they had little direction and their sound was generic metalcore without “the Florida sound”.
 After writing about four songs, and playing a single show on July 13th at Cheer’s in Miami, Crestfallen dismembered.
 Bundy went on to play in Trust No One and To the Bitter End, while Andrew started Hondo.

 One of these still early shows for the band was in October of 1996, at the Club Q in Davie, Florida.
 This event would continue to be talked about for years.
 Throughout the show, Damien had been asking the audience if they wanted to see his genitals.
 After finally pulling them out, he realized that someone had been playing with the microphone volume, which he had been attempting to fix after every song.
-When he caught the guilty person in the act, he jumped onto him and started a short-lasting fight before he was walked out of the venue to cool down.
-Before anyone knew what was going on, Damien climbed up the brick wall from outside and leaped in from an open window right on the head of the prankster, in time to start the next song.
+When he caught the guilty person in the act, he jumped onto him and started a fight before he was walked out of the venue to cool down.
+Before anyone knew what was going on, Damien climbed up the brick wall from outside and leaped in from an open window right onto the head of the prankster, in time to start the next song.
 It was legendary.

 -Chapter 2 (November 1996 – March 1997)

 In November, Damien and Tom attempted to extend the band to a second vocalist.
 They asked Rob Augman to come try out and wrote a completely new song with him, “Scratch”.
 But Rob’s vibe wasn’t fitting with their music and he wasn’t asked to come back for another rehearsal.
 The Bird would play this new song live at The Warehouse with Discount and Shai Hulud.
-Pete would assume Rob’s vocals live from this day on.
+Pete would assume Rob’s vocals live from that moment on.

-On January 17th 1997, Bird of Ill Omen played with Earth Crisis, Shai Hulud and Vision of Disorder at Cheers.
+On January 17th 1997, Bird of Ill Omen played with Earth Crisis, Shai Hulud and Vision of Disorder at Cheer’s.
 The entire South Florida hardcore scene was present.
-After this show, John Wylie asked Joe if he’d be interested to play guitar in Morning Again, as there was already a vacant spot in the band since December.
+After this show, John Wylie asked Joe if he’d be interested to play guitar in Morning Again, as there was already a vacant spot in the band since November.
 Joe eagerly jumped on the opportunity.
-But this started causing a problem for Ton, who was making all the decisions in the band.
+But this started causing a problem for Tom, who was making all the decisions in the band.
 Having already interchanged three members with Morning Again, he knew that they were getting too big to allow any free time for a second band.
 Without consulting everyone, he kicked out Joe and asked Andrew to come back into the line-up.

 Damien was busy in Gainesville, having reconciled with Rich Thurston, singing again in Culture.
 By the time that he got news that his friend had been kicked out, it was already March.
 He immediately quit The Bird after only eight months in the band.
 Damien would go on to join Wayside later in 1997, and quickly changed their name to “As Friends Rust”, a name taken from lyrics of “Now Ruin Is”.